insanitybit/Cricket/README.md

 # Cricket
-Cricket is a project to act as a distributed fuzzing harness, managing them across a network.
+Cricket is a project to act as a distributed fuzzing harness, managing fuzzers across a network.
 Currently AFL (http://lcamtuf.coredump.cx/afl/) is supported.

 AFL is wrapped in a Fuzzer trait, so any other fuzzer that implements the trait